-Sharon Virts is active in the Loudoun community serving as Chairman of the Loudoun Economic Development Commission; Member of the CEO Cabinet for the Loudoun County Chamber; Board member of the Dulles Corridor Rail Association; Director of the Loudoun Inova Hospital Foundation; Board of Directors of the Middleburg Film Festival; Board of Trustees at Oatlands; serves on the Northern Virginia Regional Council for the Virginia Initiative for Growth & Opportunity; member of WE Capital (a venture capital group investing in women led businesses with social impact missions); member of 100WomenStrong.
+Sharon Virts is active in the Loudoun community serving as Chairman of the Loudoun Economic Development Commission; Member of the CEO Cabinet for the Loudoun County Chamber; Director of the Loudoun Inova Hospital Foundation; Board of Directors of the Middleburg Film Festival; Board of Trustees at Oatlands; serves on the Northern Virginia Regional Council for the Virginia Initiative for Growth & Opportunity; member of WE Capital (a venture capital group investing in women led businesses with social impact missions); member of 100WomenStrong.
 She lectures nationally on leadership development and small business growth.

 Ms. Virts has nearly 30 years of experience in the federal market.
-She founded FCi Federal which has experienced stellar growth since 2005, growing from 35 employees and $1.5 million in revenue in 2007, to nearly 5,000 employees and $157 million in revenue today.
+She founded FCi Federal which has experienced stellar growth since 2005, growing from 35 employees and $1.5 million in revenue in 2007, to nearly 5,000 employees and $250 million in revenue today.
 The company just made the Inc. 5000 list for the 6th year in a row.